ianreidlangevin/valiform/README.md

 Let's break down the data attributes:

 - `data-valiform`: Marks this field for validation.
-- `data-valiform-regex="name"`: Specifies the validator type (matches a type in your validators).
+- `data-valiform-regex="name"`: Specifies the validator type (matches a type in the validators).
 If you just want to validate the required attribute, remove it.
 - `data-valiform-msg-failed="The value is invalid"`: Specifies the error message to be displayed when validation fails.
 - `data-valiform-msg-required="This field is required"`: Specifies the error message to be displayed when the field is empty.